xiangivyli/data-science-portfolio/part_a_job_posting_linkedin_pipeline/README.md

   <img src="./image/4_data_modelling.png">
   </p>

 <a id = "ch3"></a>
+# Chapter 3 Terraform manages bucket and Bigquery

+Before managing data in the cloud, it is a great practice to use **Terraform** to create bucket and BigQuery dataset

+<a id = "ch4"></a>
-# Chapter 3 Data Preparation with Airflow
+# Chapter 4 Data Preparation with Airflow

 Airflow controls the whole process for data preparation, it includes:
 1. Backup **raw** files in **Google Cloud Storage** with [GCSHook](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/_api/airflow/providers/google/cloud/hooks/gcs/index.html) and [PythonOperator](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/python.html)